 The Quaker Peace Testimony is based on Friend’s belief that there is that of God in everyone and that we cannot have peace without justice.
-CFSC believes Indigenous peoples do not have justice and that Friends need to develop and nurture relationships of trust and mutual respect between ourselves, others in Canada, and the Indigeneous peoples of Canada.
+CFSC believes Indigenous peoples do not have justice and that Friends need to develop and nurture relationships of trust and mutual respect between ourselves, others in Canada, and the Indigeneous peoples of this territory.

 CFSC’s goals in our work on Indigenous issues are:

-- to work with Indigenous Peoples to educate ourselves and the wider Canadian society;
+- to work with Indigenous peoples to educate ourselves and the wider Canadian society;

 - to raise Friends’ awareness of the concerns of Indigenous peoples, and to stimulate their active participation in supporting those concerns;